 For the proprietary funds, the required contribution was determined as part of the latest actuarial evaluation using the entry age normal actuarial cost method.
-The actuarial assumptions used included (a) an annual healthcare cost trend rate of 6.20% initially reduced by decrements to an ultimate rate of 4.50% after fifty-seven years, and (b) mortality rates based on the RP-2000 Combined Male/Female Mortality, projected to 2020 using scale AA and (c) salary increases of 4.0%.
+The actuarial assumptions used included (a) an annual healthcare cost trend rate of 5.10% initially, increasing in increments to a rate of 5.70% for the year 2058 to 2060 and then decreasing thereafter to a rate of 4.50% for the year 2094 and beyond, and (b) mortality rates based on the RP-2000 Combined Male/Female Mortality, projected to 2020 using scale AA and (c) salary increases of 4.0%.
 The unfunded actuarial accrued liability is being amortized using level dollar amount over 30 years on an open basis.